Medicinal clay

 The use of medicinal clay in folk medicine goes back to prehistoric times.
-Indigenous peoples around the world still use clay widely, which is related to geophagy.
+Indigenous peoples around the world still use clay widely.
+Such uses include external application to the skin and geophagy.
 The first recorded use of medicinal clay goes back to ancient Mesopotamia.

 A wide variety of clays are used for medicinal purposes—primarily for external applications, such as the clay baths in health spas (mud therapy).
 Among the clays most commonly used are kaolin and the smectite clays such as bentonite, montmorillonite, and Fuller's earth.
+However, their use is declining, and modern evidence-based medicine has ended the use of many types.

 History

 Ancient Egypt and Mesopotamia

-The first recorded use of medicinal clay is on Mesopotamian clay tablets around 2500 B.C.
+The first recorded use of medicinal clay is on Mesopotamian clay tablets around 2500 BC.
 Also, ancient Egyptians used clay.
 The Pharaohs’ physicians used the material as anti-inflammatory agents and antiseptics.
 It was used as a preservative for making mummies and is also reported that Cleopatra used clays to preserve her complexion.

-The Ebers Papyrus of about 1550 BC (but containing the tradition going back many centuries earlier) is an important medical text from ancient Egypt.
+The Ebers Papyrus of about 1550 BC is an important medical text from ancient Egypt which contains traditional advice going back many centuries earlier.
 It describes the use of ochre for a wide variety of ailments, including for intestinal problems.

 Classical times

-Lemnian clay
+Lemnian Earth

-This was a clay used in Classical Antiquity.
-It was mined on the island of Lemnos.
-Its use continued until the 19th century, as it was still listed in an important pharmacopoeia in 1848 (the deposits may have been exhausted by then).

-Pliny reports about the Lemnian earth: